Stephen Beckta, leader-sommelier-curator of fine dining

 Curious, I asked Steve if he has a secret to building such fantastic teams.
 “Building a great team means hiring the most caring individuals out there,” he says.
 “The people who just get off on making other people happy, whose excellence reflexes are just so ingrained that if something (goes wrong), they immediately go to fix it, to make it better.”

-It’s a great recipe for success, but he left out a key ingredient: An exceptional leader.
+It’s a great recipe for success, but he neglected to mention one key ingredient: An exceptional leader.

 Leadership is something Steve knows a lot about.
 He seems to have an innate gift for it, but there’s more to it than that.
 Outside of the restaurant business, politics is his true passion.
 His leisure reading time is spent almost exclusively on biographies of American presidents and other politicians, or boning up on the politics sections in The Globe and Mail and The New York Times.